matrix-org/synapse/docs/auth_chain_difference_algorithm.md

 Instead, we break down the graph into *chains*.
 A chain is a subset of a DAG with the following property: for any pair of events `E` and `F` in the chain, the chain contains a path `E -> F` or a path `F -> E`.
-If we ensure that each persisted event belongs to exactly one chain, we can keep answer reachability queries by tracking of how the chains are connected to one another.
+Synapse ensures that each persisted event belongs to exactly one chain, and tracks how the chains are connected to one another.
+This allows us to efficiently answer reachability queries.
 Doing so uses less storage than tracking this on an event-by-event basis, particularly when we have fewer and longer chains.
 See